Senior Management Team

 Lisa earned her B.A. degree in Public Communication from American University in Washington, DC, but after too many humid summers, she moved back to her home state of California.

 Lisa has been a lifelong animal lover and has always had shelter animals.
-She and her young daughter share their home in Mill Valley with a dog named Bowie and two kitties, Magic and Mischief – all Marin Humane alumni.
+She and her young daughter share their home with a dog named Bowie and two kitties, Magic and Mischief – all Marin Humane alumni.

 Director of Finance

 Ashley was thrilled to join Marin Humane in 2016 and manages the Finance Department.
 She has over 10 years of finance experience from a series of companies in the outdoor and active wear branding and licensing industry.
 Ashley earned a B.A. in Economics from Williams College and is working towards her C.P.A through the University of California, Berkeley.

 Ashley lives with her husband and their two energetic dogs (Lucy and Miley) in Novato.
 They enjoy the beach, hiking local trails, modern and contemporary art, and spending time with their large family.

 A love of animals and science led Dr. Belinda Evans to become a veterinarian.
 She graduated from the University of California at Davis Veterinary School and worked in private practice for several years before realizing her passion lay in shelter medicine and helping homeless animals on their way to a better life.
 She has been with Marin Humane since 2003 and has helped the shelter veterinary clinic grow, especially in its ability to rehabilitate sick and injured animals.

 Besides the wonderful staff and volunteers at Marin Humane, Dr. Evans draws support from her very tolerant husband, two Marin Humane alumni dogs, and two private practice-rescued cats.
 She enjoys travel, music, and the rare good night’s sleep!